mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 If you get some information or instruction from there, it is already something particular; objectively you can see it.
 At that time, it is not truth.
 You should be right on the vehicle.
 It is very pure Zen.

 At that time only, the [zazen](glossary#zazen) blooms.
 How can zazen touch the tip of the zazen by itself?
 No way.
 But if you see, even slightly, something *else* around zazen, it is something seen objectively, for you to touch.
-"You can touch" means, to get instruction or information from; zazen, chanting, gassho, whatever.
+“You can touch” means, to get instruction or information from; zazen, chanting, gassho, whatever.

 So [Engo Zen Master](glossary#engo-kokugon) says, “When you get here, how will you ask for more instruction?”
 No way, no way.
 Nothing to get, any instruction.
 That means, you simply cannot continue, where you are, what you are doing.